-Many sports organizations are asking when and how should we re-open?
-Outside of state regulations, there are many factors to consider when making those decisions.
+Many sports organizations are asking how to play sports safely during the pandemic.
+Outside of state regulations, there are many factors to consider when making the decision to return to play.
 The following considerations are the result of a collaboration among pediatric professionals at Dayton Children’s.

 Goal: Provide considerations for the reintegration of sport with regards to practice and competition, keeping in mind the health and safety of our youth and high school athletes, coaches/personnel, parents/caregivers and spectators.

-Important, must read: Playing sports with and/or against other individuals, in any capacity during this time, holds an inherent risk of a child or teenager becoming infected and potentially them infecting other individuals such as their household members.
+Important, must read: Playing sports with and/or against other individuals, in any capacity during this time, holds an inherent risk of a child or teenager becoming infected and potentially infecting other individuals, such as members of their household.
 Please consider this risk when allowing your child/teenager to participate in organized sports.

-Teams/Clubs/Organizers must be familiar with recommendations from their national, state and local governing bodies regarding illness (including but not limited to COVID-19).
-OSHAA for example.
+Teams/clubs/organizers must be familiar with recommendations from their national, state and local governing bodies regarding illness (including, but not limited to, COVID-19).
 Resuming participation prior to these organizations’ recommendations may create increased liability if an athlete is injured at a time when participation in practices or competitions may not be recommended.

 - Practice or games times should be spaced out to decrease the number of individuals coming and going at the same time.

-- The use of locker rooms is not recommended during these phases.
-If they are used proper social distancing should apply within the locker room. (i.e. only every 3 lockers being used etc.).
+- The use of locker rooms is not recommended during this time.
+If they are used proper social distancing should apply within the locker room. (i.e. only every 3 lockers being used etc.)

-- During competitions, spectators should practice social distancing as permissible and spectators should wear masks/face covering.
-No specified limit on number of spectators but organizations and schools may want to put in limits based on other factors (i.e. gym size) to promote social distancing.
+- During competitions, spectators should practice social distancing, as permissible, and spectators should wear masks/face covering.
+While there is not a recommendatin on the specific number of spectators, organizations and schools may want to put in limits based on other factors (i.e. gym size) to promote social distancing.